 Setting Realistic Goals for Eating Habits

 Start with goals you can reach.
 Try cooking at home three times a week or drinking less sugary drinks.
 Studies say small changes are better than big diets.
-Keep track of your progress in a journal to see how you’re doing.
+Keep your progress in a journal to see how you’re doing.

 The Importance of Community Support